Free Royal Mail Tracked 24 Hour Delivery on all orders over £20

 John Boughey |

 There’s a lot of misinformation out there about vaping, and it can be hard to separate truth from fiction.
-That’s why this week, I thought it would be helpful to look at exactly what the UK medical experts have to say about vaping and our health.
+That’s why this article looks at exactly what the UK medical experts have to say about vaping and our health.

 In this article, we’ll show you what Public Health England, the NHS and other trusted British medical institutions have to say about the relative risks and harms of vaping.
 We’ll also take a look at some specific examples, like vaping’s impact on coronavirus, pregnancy and mental health.